 When vitamin D rich foods and supplements are ingested the liver and the kidneys synthesize the vitamin D into an active form of the vitamin.
 The hepatocytes (liver cells) transport usable vitamin D to the blood via chylomicrons.
 As vitamin D is transported throughout the body, it is taken up by the fat, muscles, teeth and bones.

-Vitamin D helps the body proficiently by:
+Vitamin D facts and how it helps the body proficiently by:

 - Use calcium to strengthen and protect the bones and the teeth, which can help protect against osteoporosis and osteoarthritis.Vitamin D has been found to protect against a host of other health problems.